embrace-io/embrace-docs/docs/android/integration/log-message-api.md

 1. **The message.** The string is the message itself.
 Try to make this short yet informative.
 1. **Properties.** This is a map of key-value pairs you can use to categorize and filter log messages with.
-1. **Screenshot capture enabled.** The final boolean indicates whether you'd like a screenshot captured or not.

 :::info Adjusting Severity